Ananya-2304/WeatherWise/README.md

 - Provides hourly weather forecasts.
 - Shows loading and error messages.
 - Default city is set to Bangalore.
+- You can access the deployed website at https://weatherwiseaweatherapp.netlify.app/

 ## Technologies Used